mspencersmith/badminton_court_detector/README.md

 For balance I also collected 12,000 random stock images to test and train the model with, ensuring again to gather a variety of different environments and objects including some images that might cause some difficulty such as tennis courts and other sporting activities.

 Due to the hardware available to me it was necessary to scale the images down to 128,72p and convert them to grayscale as seen in the make_data_set.py module, this increased the speed of training and reduced the memory requirements, allowing me to load the model on an 8GB GPU.

+## Building Model

+Again taking into account the hardware availible to me and my exprience of building simular models in the past I decided to build a model with 3 convolutional layers, and 2 linear layers (the second linear layer being the output layer).
+For the convolutional layers I started with fairly standard 5x5 Kernels and 2x2 max pooling with the intention to calibrate these parameters in the future if required.
+When choosing an activation function the Sigmoid, Tanh and Relu functions all had suitible charichatetics so I decided to test all of them and see which performed better.